department-of-veterans-affairs/va.gov-team/products/ask-va/design/Compare AVA to MHV SM.md

 #### 5. Newest to oldest order

 We should match Secure Messaging's order in threads, which is newest to oldest message.
 Newest will come first and oldest will be last on the page.
-This means drafting a reply will sit above the 'Inbox'.
+This means drafting a reply will sit above the rest of the conversation.

 #### 6. Lead with date on messages and make it easier to distinguish sender